ga4gh/gks-core/schema/gks-core/def/Extension.rst

+.. note:: This data class is at a **trial use** maturity level and may change
+    in future releases.
+Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

 The Extension class provides entities with a means to include additional attributes that are outside of the specified standard but needed by a given content provider or system implementer.
 These extensions are not expected to be natively understood, but may be used for pre-negotiated exchange of message attributes between systems.